samuelesabella/autosource/README.md

 # AUTOSOURCE
-Automatic activate and deactivate python virtualenvs when moving around directories
+Automatic activate and deactivate python virtualenvs when moving around directories.
+**Note**: this first version activates only virtualenv which are in directories named "venv"

 ### Install
 ```